 As a result, Harry’s implemented a two-step process to prevent people from taking advantage of the giveaway:

 - It used IP blocking.
-If a single IP address tried to sign up more than two email addresses, that address was blocked from adding any further addresses to the campaign.
+If a single IP address tried to sign up with more than two email addresses, that address was blocked from adding any further addresses to the campaign.